 WHO MUST TAKE THE TEST?

-Assessment is part of the matriculation process and is necessary for any student that needs to satisfy math, English or reading prerequisites, or plan to do one or more of the following:
+Assessment is part of the AOC (Assessment, Orientation, and Counseling) process and is necessary for any student that needs to satisfy Math, English, or ESL prerequisites, or plan to do one or more of the following:

 - Transfer to a four-year institution

 - Enroll in a course that has a math or English prerequisite

 Students with college degrees are exempt from assessment unless they need to satisfy prerequisites or they choose to participate in this matriculation component.
 English 101 and Math 125 or higher is required at LACC for graduation.
 Students can meet the requirements of a placement test if they complete any of the requirements listed below.
 They include: